panther-labs/panther/docs/gitbook/operations/runbooks.md

  the Panther tool `requeue`.

 ## panther-snapshot-scheduler
-The `panther-snapshot-scheduler` lambda calls the `panther-source-api` for infrastructure scans triggered by a 24 hour CloudWatch timer events.
+The `panther-snapshot-scheduler` lambda enumerates aws-scan sources by calling the panther-source-api and then scans those sources.
+Triggered by 24 hour CloudWatch timer events.

  Failure Impact
- * Failure of this lambda will prevent daily infrastructure scans of accounts from running.
+ * Failure of this lambda will prevent daily infrastructure scans from running.

 ## panther-source-api
 The `panther-source-api` lambda manages Cloud Security and Log Analysis sources.
 This includes